Parts of Speech in English Overview

-In English grammar, parts of speech are the basic categories of words used to form sentences.
+The parts of speech in English are the basic categories of words used to form sentences.
 Every word belongs to a specific group depending on how it is used.

 Understanding parts of speech is one of the most important first steps in learning English.
 It helps you: